vmware/vic-product/docs/setup/alpha/known-issues-limitations.md

 Leveraging the terminal functionality in Admiral for a container deployed to a VIC Engine end-point is not supported.

-###Virtual Container Hosts can’t connect to Harbor

-VIC does not yet support docker login and this is preventing VIC to connect to Harbor as a local registry.
-This is also true for Harbor public projects.

-Technical details: Harbor is setup with authentication/authorization enabled, so the mechanism of authorization always kicks in.
-The Docker client always need to get a token from the registry.
-The registry will grant access to the client if the project is public.
-VIC doesn’t yet support authentication/authorization, so it cannot complete the normal flow of getting a token and get access granted.
-Therefore, it cannot access public projects either.

 ###Admiral can’t map the same port out on the external network

 There is a limitation right now with Admiral that prevents container ports to be exposed outside on the same port.
 That is to say you should avoid mapping 5000 to 5000 (or 443 to 443 for that matter).
 This is going to be fixed soon.